jawordpressorg/core-handbook/core/about/organization.md

 ### Documentation

-The Documentation team is responsible for all things documentation, including the [Codex](http://codex.wordpress.org), handbooks, developer.wordpress.org, admin help, inline docs, and other general wordsmithing across the WordPress project.
+The Documentation team is responsible for all things documentation, including [HelpHub](https://wordpress.org/support) (end-users documentation), [DevHub](https://developer.wordpress.org) (developer-oriented documentation), handbooks, admin help, inline docs, and other general wordsmithing across the WordPress project.

-This handbook and the Codex are the primary sources of information for learning how to develop, improve, and troubleshoot WordPress.
-The handbook is curated by a small group of volunteers, while the Codex is open for anyone with a wordpress.org user account to edit.
+This handbook and HelpHub/DevHub are the primary sources of information for learning how to develop, improve, and troubleshoot WordPress.
+These resources are curated by a group of volunteers.
+Everyone is welcome to contribute.

 ### Mobile